HeyPublisher/heypublisher-submission-manager/readme.txt

 1. Plugin Validation Screen.
 This is how you connect the plugin to HeyPublisher.com.
 Just input the username and password you want to create (if you don't already have a HeyPublisher account).
 2. Publication Information configuration screen.
 This is how you want your publication to appear within HeyPublisher's database.
+3. Publication Contact information screen.
+Indicate how writers should contact you if they have a question about their submission.
-3. Submission Form Configuration.
-Here is where you create (or select) the page in your Wordpress blog that will contain the submission form.
+4. Submission Form Configuration.
+Here is where you create (or select) the page in your WordPress blog that will contain the submission form.
 If the page doesn't already exist, click the link and the plugin will create it for you.
-4. Submission Guidelines Configuration.
+5. Submission Guidelines Configuration.
 If your publication has a page for it's submission guidelines, select that page here.
 This page will be indexed by HeyPublisher and will be promoted to our community of writers.
-5. Submission Criteria Configuration.
-Here is where you will select the specific HeyPublisher genres of work you want to accept, and how those genres map to the categories you've created in Wordpress.
+6. Submission Categories.
+Here is where you will select the types of work you want to accept, and how thesemap to the categories you've created in WordPress.
-6. Payment Configuration.
+7. Payment Configuration.
 If your publication pays writers for their work, indicate that here.
 At this time, this is informational only.
+8. Notification Configuration.
+Indicate which notifications you want to send to the writer.
-7. Submissions Summary.
+9. Submissions Summary.
 From this screen you can view and manage the submissions received by your publication, including rejecting the submission, saving the submission for later review, or accepting the submission for publication.
 Clicking on the Author's Name will bring up their bio in preview mode (if available).
 Clicking on the title of the submission will allow you to 'preview' the submission.
-8. Miscellaneous Configuration.
-Should be self-explanatory.
-9. Submission Status.
+10. Submission Status.
 When 'previewing' a submission, the submission status side-bar will give you quick stats on the submission, including how many days it's been in your slushpile, and whether or not the work has been submitted to (or published by) any other publishers.
-10. Response Template Summary.
-Get a quick view of the custom responses you are sending to writers at each stage of the submission process.
+11. Email Template Summary.
+Get a quick view of the custom emails you are sending to writers at each stage of the submission process.
-11. Response Template Add/Edit Screen.
-Add new (or edit existing) response templates.
+12. Email Template Add/Edit Screen.
+Add new (or edit existing) email templates.
-12. Plugin and Publisher Statistics screen.
+13. Plugin and Publisher Statistics screen.
 Gives you a quick snapshot of total submissions, pending submissions, and how many writers have made comments about your publication on HeyPublisher.com
-13. Dashboard Summary.
+14. Dashboard Summary.
 A summary of total submissions received and how many are pending review has been added to the Dashboard, providing you with a quick snapshot.

 == Changelog ==

 = 1.4.0 =

+* Completely rewrote the HTML cleanup code.
+All fonts and embedded styles are now removed from submitted works.
+If you find that you're having problems with multibyte characters, turn off HTML cleanup in the Plugin Options -> Miscellaneous screen.

+* Completely rewrote configuration screen to be tabbed and better group/organize the configurations.

 * Changed contact email address to go to support@heypublisher.com.

 * Added support for sub-categories.

-* Cleaned up the plugin submission pages to better handle extra long titles and when writers do not provide a return email address.
+* Cleaned up the plugin submission pages to better handle extra long titles and to indicate when writers do not provide a return email address.

 * Added Twitter as a social media login type we support.
 We've removed support for Windows Live ID

 = 1.3.1 =